digirati-co-uk/miac-ida/notes.md

 - dicsussion thread per topic?
 - timeline per topic? (dates reqd on item tagged)
 - geo (location reqd on item tagged - excl place)
+- Assert relationships with other sources and pull data from some of them (e.g., Wikipedia)

 ### editorial